amit-upadhyay-IT/crypt-git/README.md

 #### To decrypt:

-When you want to work remotely with your repository (without any encrypted file) then all you need is:
+When you want to work locally with your repository (without any encrypted file) then all you need is:
 ```
 cg decrypt
 ```